ess-uofc/ess-site/content/english/about/membership.md

 _Members Receive:_

+### Partner Benefits

+The ESS works with businesses every year to provide you with some amazing discounts at numerous locations in Calgary.
+Here are some of the benefits you as an engineering student can get in the community with our membership:

+{{< partial "sponsors-card-carousel.html" >}}

-### Discounts on Events and Merchandise
+### Conference and Event Opportunities

-- ESS members receive access to exclusive opportunities, which include but are not limited to:
+ESS members receive access to exclusive opportunities, which include:
 - Being able to apply for CFES and WEC engineering student conferences
 - Being able to participate in the Schulich Engineering Competition
-- ESS members also receive a discount on paid events and services such as
-  - Discounts on tickets to events such as the ESS Engineering Dinners and grad banquets
-  - Discounts on graduation services such grad photos, yearbook, and grad gifts
-  - Discounts on any paid social, academic, or professional ESS event
-- ESS members receive a discount on all new & existing merchandise in the ESS store, with discounts ranging from 10% to 25% off!
+- Receiving discounts for the Engineering Dinner events happening in the winter semester

-### Discounts through our Partners
+### Additional Amenities & Discounts

-- Get discounts through [our partners](/about/sponsors#community-partners) when you present your ESS membership!

-### Services in the ESS office
+ESS members receive access to the following services:
+- SIGNIFICANT DISCOUNTS ON ALL ESS MERCH INCLUDING PATCHES

-- Free printing (up to 10 sheets, double sided)
+- Free printing of 10 double sided sheets of paper per day
 - Access to hot water
 - Charging cables (USB-C, lightning cable)
-- Calculator, lab coat, and projector rental
+- Calculator, lab coat, and projector free rental

+### Purchase Membership

+To purchase a membership, please visit the ESS office at ENE134A.